marcinhlybin/prometheus-barman-exporter/README.md

 # Barman exporter for Prometheus

-`barman_exporter.py` runs `barman` shell command with *experimental* JSON output I added to Barman 2.9.
+`barman_exporter.py` runs `barman` shell command with _experimental_ JSON output I added to Barman 2.9.
 JSON output may change in the future and break some of functionalities in the exporter.

+By default barman exporter outputs metrics to stdout.
+If everything seems right you want to save it as textfile with `-f /var/lib/prometheus/node_exporter/barman.prom` and set up `node_exporter` to read from this path (`--collector.textfile.directory` option).

 ## Grafana dashboard